Blue Ridge Parkway Milepost 304.4: Linn Cove Viaduct

 - Explore a bridge museum and visitor center at the south end of the viaduct – open seasonally

-- Enjoy walking trails that originate at the visitor center, travel under and beside the viaduct, and connect with the Blue Ridge Parkway trail network – see area map
+- Enjoy walking trails that originate at the visitor center, travel under and beside the viaduct, and connect with the Blue Ridge Parkway trail network – see area map below

 - visitor center is wheelchair accessible